Vinfall/UserScripts/README.md

 A few userscripts you can install to manager extensions like [Violentmonkey](https://violentmonkey.github.io).
 Unlisted scripts have no intro and serve for myself only (you can still do whatever you want granted they're in Public Domain).

+PS: Do NOT clone submodule as it won't work.

 ## List

 | Name | Function | Install |